jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 The *square* may be the general symbol for a command.
 The *diamond* has special meaning with regards to execution.

-Relations between commands can be expressed by *containment*:
+Relations between commands can be expressed by *containment:*

 ![](images/7.%20Commands%20Ideas.010.jpeg)